Last updated on October 8th, 2022

 Wyoming is the 50th most populous and the 10th most extensive of the 50 states of the United States.
 It is in the mountain region of the western United States.
 The state attained statehood on July 10, 1890, becoming the 44th state to join the union.
 Its bordering states are Colorado, Idaho, Montana, Nebraska, South Dakota, and Utah.
 Wyoming (nicknamed: Cowboy State, Equality State, Park State) has 23 counties.
 The state’s capital is Cheyenne.
-The abbreviation for Wyoming is Wyo.
-With these 44 facts about Wyoming, let us learn more about its history, geography, people, economy and more.
+The abbreviation for Wyoming is WY.
+With these interesting facts about Wyoming, let us learn more about its history, geography, people, economy, and other interesting things.

-Here is a inspirational quote by the businessman that can potentially change the way you look at your life.
+Here is an inspirational quote by the businessman that can potentially change the way you look at your life.

 “It is then we must remember that all good days in human life come from